 Fold the strip in half, right side out and press along the entire length of the binding.

 Mark a 12" gap on the edge of the quilt.

 Align the raw edges of the binding to the edge of the front side of the quilt, leaving a 10" long tail of binding above one of the marks.
 (Pin or attach binding as desired.)

 Sew the binding to the quilt at 1/4" seam.
 (I actually prefer to do a 3/8" seam when there is no piecing that would lose points.)

-At each corner stop 1/4" from the end and pivot and sew directly out to the corner.
+At each corner stop 1/4" (or the width of your seam allowance) from the end, pivot and sew directly out to the corner.

 Fold the binding out away from the quilt and then back over itself as shown.

 Sew from the edge of the quilt along the next side.
 Continue around the entire quilt, sewing down each side and repeat the last steps on every corner.
 When you reach the 12" gap, end your sewing.